 The following report was prepared by U.S. Embassy Warsaw's OAA, which has regional responsibility for Lithuania, for exporters of U.S.-origin food and agricultural products to Lithuania.
 While every effort was taken during preparation, Post cannot guarantee complete accuracy due to policy changes since publication, or because clear and consistent information about these policies was unavailable.
 Post recommends that U.S. exporters verify all import requirements with their foreign customers before shipping any goods.
-Final import approval of any product is subject to the importing country's rules and regulations as interpreted by border officials at the time of product entry.
-This report also should be read in conjunction with the 2020 EU FAIRS report, prepared by the U.S. Mission to the EU's OAA, and can be found on this website.
+This report also should be read in conjunction with the 2021 EU FAIRS report, prepared by the U.S. Mission to the EU's OAA, and can be found on this website.

 FINAL IMPORT APPROVAL OF ANY PRODUCTS IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.